microsoft/MixedRealityToolkit-Unity/Assets/HoloToolkit/SpatialSound/README.md

 #### AudioOccluder.cs
 Class implementing a simple form of audio occlusion using a low pass filter and volume attenuation.

+To be utilized, AudioOccluder.cs requires the GameObject which is emitting the sound to have an AudioInfluecerManager attached.

 #### IAudioInfluencer.cs
 Interface defining the methods required of an audio influencer.